 If your GST turnover is below the 75,000, registering for GST is optional.

 If you have not registered for GST, and you become aware that your GST turnover will exceed the $75 000 per year threshold, you will have to register for GST within 21 days.

-It is a good idea to check each month to ensure you’re not likely to go over the over the limit.
+It is a good idea to check each month to ensure you’re not likely to go over the limit.
 Keeping an eye on your GST turnover is important so you can register if necessary.

 What does GST Registration Mean for You?

 If you are registered for GST, you are entitled to claim input tax credits for the GST paid on items you have bought for business use.
 If you are not registered, you cannot claim input tax credits.

 You will have to collect GST from your customers and pay it to the Australian Taxation Office (ATO) when it is due.
 This is one-eleventh of the sale price.